-- 1. Engage parking brake and apply service brake. - 2.
-Shift transmission into the highest gear and increase engine RPM to 1500 for 15 seconds, then allow engine RPM to return to idle. - Repeat Step 2 until transmission sump reaches normal operating temperature.
+- 2. Shift the transmission into the highest gear and increase the engine RPM to 1500 for 15 seconds, then allow the engine RPM to return to idle. - 3.
+Repeat Step 2 until the temperature of the transmission sump reaches normal operating temperature.